 Eric’s Trail has some of the best berms of the Ridgemont trails, they flow superbly and lead to an excellent viewpoint.

-Broken Hip is perfect for families wanting to capture all their biking exploits in one shot.
+Space Unicorn is perfect for families wanting to capture all their biking exploits in one shot.
 The trails in Fernie are maintained by the Fernie Trails Alliance, while the trails are free to use, you can help with the cost of maintaining the trails at any of the donation boxes or by becoming a member of the FTA.

-Broken Hip leads you to the base of Ridgemont, ending with these jumps.
+Space Unicorn leads you to the base of Ridgemont, ending with these jumps.
 The fall colours are on display with some trees already shedding their leaves in preparation for winter.